ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 ## Description and main features

 The toc2 extension enables to collect all running headers and display them in a floating window, as a sidebar or with a navigation menu.
 The extension is also draggable, resizable, collapsable, dockable and features automatic numerotation with unique links ids, and an optional toc cell.
+Sections of currently selected/edited or running cells are highlighted in the toc.
 Finally, the toc can preserved when exporting to html.

 #### First demo:
 ![](demo.gif)